-US Navy veteran detained in Iran is freed
+US Navy veteran detained in Iran is freed, Fox News on the ground for Zurich transfer

 Switzerland is the intermediary between the U.S. and Iranian governments and facilitated negotiations to release the 48-year-old.

+Fox News is on the ground in Zurich for the transfer.
 A senior U.S. official told Fox News that as part of the deal to free White, the U.S. agreed to release an Iranian-American doctor, Majid Taheri.
 Taheri served 16 months for violating American sanctions against Iran and was sentenced Thursday to time served.
 He’s lived in the U.S. for 33 years and is a medical doctor in Florida, the official said.

+"The nightmare is over," White's mother said in a statement, according to the AP.

 In July 2018, White says he was visiting his girlfriend in Iran when authorities there arrested him.
 In March 2019, he was sentenced to 10 years in prison on charges he insulted Iran’s supreme leader and posted private photographs on social media.